leontrolski/stepping/docs/doks/content/en/docs/in-production/stepping-manager.md

 - We should version control a dump of the whole graph.
 This should be a `.py` file, but with no dataclasses, only atoms (int, str, etc) - see `isjsonschemasubset`.
 - Handle schema changes by replaying data/connecting to old sources.
 - A worker should expose the diff between the time of the most recent event and most recently published, or some vaguely Spanner-like approach to consistency.
+- There should be some gracefull error handling for queries.